 “Messiah” concerts were usually given in theatres on a Sunday afternoon to accommodate the demand for seats, and in the mid-1940s there were some repeat performances elsewhere, often with different soloists.
 In Oldham, the Empire, the Odeon and the Gaumont were used, but the Society’s regular venue was the King St. Co-op Hall until stage alterations made it unsuitable.
 Thereafter, Hill Stores Co-op Hall was used until that closed down.

 Ernest Craig occupied the position of Musical Director for 27 years until ill-health forced his retirement in 1952.
 A conductor’s rostrum, still in use today, was presented to the Society by his family, as a memorial to his great love of and long service to music in Oldham.
 Ernest’s son Ronald was Chairman of the Society for many years during the seventies and eighties.
+He was followed by Fred Jones who was chairman until 2018.

 Fred Brough, sometime leader of the BBC Northern Orchestra and who had led the orchestra for the Society for a number of years, succeded Ernest Craig as conductor.
 Following his retirement, there came a difficult period of instability.
 The Musical Directorship passed through the hands of Alan Cowell, James Wild and T.J.
 Longstaff in a few short years, and there were frequent changes in the Society’s administration.